0catalin/temePOO/README.md

 ## Potential Improvements

+- **Minion Class Inheritance**: Introduce subclasses and a dedicated factory for the `Minion` class, similar to the `Hero` class.
+This would allow for a more modular and extensible design, enabling the creation of specialized minion types with unique abilities, attributes, and behaviors.
 - **Player Class Enhancements**: Moving the current player’s hand into the `Player` class for better encapsulation.
 - **Control Structures**: Consideing to replace multiple `if` statements with `switch` statements to improve readability and elegance.